 Skill Distribution: As you can see below.
 We have had some of our cooking camp alumni go on to win some TV show competitions and do other amazing things!
 We have also accepted students who literally cannot make pasta yet.
 We take any level of student skill and we rock at exactly your pace.
 Join us and one day you will also be a culinary high school alumni member!

-Alumni Update: Sam Kanterman’s episode aired on Chopped Junior May 16th.
-He came very very close to winning but ended up in second place, getting Chopped on the dessert round.
+Alumni Update: Sam Kanterman’s episode aired and he came very very close to winning but ended up in second place, getting Chopped on the dessert round.
 Overall it was a cool experience and we are very proud of him!
 Yay Sam!

 Sam K. is 14 years old and attends Harry B Thompson Middle School in Syosset, NY.
 Sam enjoys acting, dancing, singing, and cooking.
 Sam decided to enroll in campusNYC to enhance his cooking skills.
 He is a natural performer who was cast as a competitor on Food Network’s Chopped Junior.